These are my top tips for the best mindfulness, spiritual and yoga content writing, based on my experience as a freelance writer for hire.

 - Organize your thoughts and arguments by themes and use these as headings / subheadings

-As a Hamilton writer for hire, Ontario’s post-it-note sales have basically gone through the roof just off of me alone, I think!
+As a spiritual content producer, post-it-note sales in my city have basically gone through the roof just off of me alone.

 Writing Rule #7: Know your writer personality